 Aside from the coconut flour, this recipe uses everyday ingredients that you probably already have in your kitchen.
 Here’s what you’ll need:

 - Coconut Flour – This flour is the star of the show.
 You can find coconut flour in the bulk section of health food stores, or in a packaged version in the baking section.
-If you can’t find it locally, you can also purchase online here.

 - Eggs – You’ll need three eggs for this recipe.
 This is a bit more than other baking recipes but coconut flour is quite dry and the eggs will help bind it together and create moisture.

 - Bananas – You’ll need three ripe bananas.
 Ripe ones are easier to mash and also sweeter in taste.
 We’re not using any sugar in this recipe, just the bananas.

 - Coconut Oil – I used melted coconut oil but you can also use a different cooking oil (like avocado oil) or melted butter.
 If doing whole30, use coconut oil.

 - Other Bits – You’ll also need baking soda, cinnamon, nutmeg and a pinch of sea salt.